Chapter 1: Milsom Bay by Ytteb

 For esteefee's story Decision Point.

 When I saw this story posted, my muse shouted and I went to work.
 Turned out, esteefee was working on title art at the same time.
 When I finished, not having seen her update, I offered to send her my pic.
-She was gracious enough to include it as an endcap.
+She graciously included it as an endcap.

 Chapter 3: You Get What You Need by Glenda